facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

     windows/tabs).
 This defaults to 0, which is unlimited.
 -   `mephisto.task.assignment_duration_in_seconds` sets a maximum limit for how long a specific worker can work on your task.

 See the [crowdsourcing README](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing#mturk-specific-task-configuration) for some more commonly used command-line flags.
+Also see the [README](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing#specifying-your-own-yaml-file) for how to specify your own YAML file of parameter values.

 Reviewing Turker's Work
 -----------------------